reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 The `DataObjectResponseHandler` is a generic HTTP response handler that deserializes JSON into specified POJO using the Jackson ObjectMapper.
 It converts the HTTP response entity to a JSON string using `EntityUtils.toString()`, then deserializes it into a POJO of the given type.
 This design reduces code duplication, enhancing reusability and maintainability.

 The `UserTypeHttpRequestHelper` class has a method `getUser()` that retrieves a user from a server using a custom `HttpGet` request. `DataObjectResponseHandler` processes the response, which deserializes the server's JSON response into a `User` object.
-We catch the errors during execution and thrown them again as `RequestProcessingException`.
+We catch the errors during execution and throw them again as `RequestProcessingException`.

 Test case to get a user: